vinaydhegde/testdriven-site/_posts/2017-05-12-01-part1-postgres-setup.markdown

     healthcheck:
       test: exit 0

-  names-service:
+  users-service:
-    container_name: names-service
+    container_name: users-service
-    build: ./services/names/
+    build: ./
     volumes:
-      - './services/names:/usr/src/app'
+      - '.:/usr/src/app'
     ports:
       - 5001:5000 # expose ports - HOST:CONTAINER
     environment:
       - APP_SETTINGS=project.config.DevelopmentConfig
-      - DATABASE_URL=postgres://postgres:postgres@names-db:5432/names_dev
+      - DATABASE_URL=postgres://postgres:postgres@users-db:5432/users_dev
-      - DATABASE_TEST_URL=postgres://postgres:postgres@names-db:5432/names_test
+      - DATABASE_TEST_URL=postgres://postgres:postgres@users-db:5432/users_test
     depends_on:
-      names-db:
+      users-db:
         condition: service_healthy
     links:
-      - names-db
+      - users-db
 ```

-Once spun up, environment variables will be added and an exit code of `0` will be sent after the container is successfully up and running.
-Postgres will be available on port `5435` on the host machine and on port `5432` for services running in other containers.
+Once spun up, environment variables are added and an exit code of `0` is sent after the container is successfully up and running.
+Postgres will then be available on port `5435` on the host machine and on port `5432` for services running in other containers.

 Sanity check: